Admin

 Restaurant Row, on the Coast Highway just south of downtown, offers a number of different restaurants (e.g., Chart House in CardiffLas Olas, and Pacific Coast Grill), several of them directly on the ocean where you can enjoy watching the surfers, the surf, and take in spectacular sunsets.
 Mexican, California, and seafood are primary offerings.

-Pipes Cafe is one of the best known breakfast places around, and Trattoria Positano in the heart of downtown is quite good and popular with locals.
+Pipes Cafe is one of the best known breakfast places around, and Trattoria Positano in the heart of downtown is also quite good and popular with locals and visitors.

 Kite Flying at Cardiff State Beach, Cardiff CAThe Cardiff beaches are spectacular, and offer great surfing, sunbathing, kite flying or just enjoying the views.

-You will often find stone sculptures along the Coast Road created by seasoned sculptors and beginners, which disappear over time, only to re-emerge.
+You will often find stone sculptures along the Coast Road created by seasoned sculptors and beginners, which disappear over time, only to re-emerge as new creations.

-Some of the parking along the Coast Highway/historic Route 101 in Cardiff is free and fairly easy to find in the off-season, but summers you can expect to find parking, as expected, more difficult.
+Some of the parking along the Coast Highway/historic Route 101 in Cardiff is free and fairly easy to find in the off-season, but in the summer you can expect to find parking more difficult.
 There are pay parking lots at the state beaches, by Restaurant Row, and at the far south end bordering Solana Beach.

 Children attend 1 of 2 elementary schools depending on their grade - they both have great reputations.
 Older students attend Encinitas schools.

-Small community park in downtown Cardiff by the Sea CAThere is some nice outdoor space in Cardiff as well.
+Small community park in downtown Cardiff by the Sea CAThere is some nice outdoor space in Cardiff by the Sea.
 In addition to the beaches, you can enjoy the community park in downtown, running along the train tracks, and George Berkich Park in the Composer District.

 San Elijo Park and campground (San Elijo State Beach, between Cardiff and Encinitas) also offers nice space, a great beach, and is a popular over-night camping destination.